Receiving your unemployment benefits by direct deposit or DUA debit card

 Setting up direct deposit for unemployment benefits

 If you want your unemployment benefit payments sent directly to your bank account, you need to set up direct deposit.
-You can set up direct deposit online or by phone.
+You can set up direct deposit online when you create your Unemployment Services website account.
+If you need to change your payment or bank information after this, you will need to call DUA at (877) 626-6800

 To set up direct deposit, you will need:

 Once you set up direct deposit, it will take 9 business days to verify your bank account.
-While your bank account is being verified, you must continue to request benefits weekly and certify your eligibility using TeleCert or UI Online.
+While your bank account is being verified, you must continue to request benefits weekly using TeleCert or the Unemployment Services website.
 Once your claim has been approved, your benefits will be deposited into your account 2 business days after you request your weekly benefits.

 Changing your direct deposit information